AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 The goal is to understand how both the types of users use the service differently to target appropriate marketing campaign and increase the number of subscribers.

-Previously, data for year 2019 was analyzed.
-The older datasets don't have values for longitude and latitude.
-To map the statistics, data from year 2020 is used that contains the geo-locations for the bike stations.
+Previously, data for year [2019](/projects/divvy_bike_sharing_2019/divvy_bike-sharing/) was worked upon, a crude analysis scratching only the surface level information.
+In contrast, this one goes in depth, and also makes use of geo-mapping.

 All the data is available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).